nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 Anyways, once you have installed the *correct* version of Qt feel free to fistpump in the air before continuing, you just saved yourself two days of hell.

-Well, you're not quite done with Qt yet.
+Although you're not quite done with Qt yet.

 In order to compile the native extensions for capybara-webkit correctly you need to set some flags for the `qmake` tool, which is provided by our Qt installation in order to generate the necessary Makefiles we need for our compilation process.
 Luckily some wizard figured out the correct flags you need to set: